 Products that are either medicinal by function (the product contains one or more active medicinal ingredients) or medicinal by presentation (the product is presented as being able to treat or prevent disease or correct, restore or modify physiological functions) should not be advertised to the public unless the marketer holds a valid marketing authorisation and the claims in the marketing communication conform to the authorisation (Rule 12.11).
 Marketers should refer to the Medicines and Healthcare Products Regulatory Agency (MHRA) for advice.

 Prescription-only medicines (POMs) for example, Botox, or Viagra, may not be advertised to the public, but may be advertised to the medical, dental, veterinary and allied professions (Rule 12.12).
 In traditional non-broadcast media, such as leaflets, press ads, brochures, posters and even on sponsored ads, the ASA views virtually any reference to a POM as promoting a POM, and therefore a breach of rule 12.12.
 Marketers who offer POMs such as Botox as well as other injected treatments may advertise using the term “cosmetic fillers” or “injected fillers” however, they may not name Botox directly or describe the treatment in any way that would imply Botox is being offered (for example, Beautytox or Beautox).
 Marketers must be careful to avoid an indirect promotion of the product.
-See Anti-ageing: Botulinum toxin products and Hyperhidrosis.
+See Beauty and Cosmetics: Botulinum toxin products and Hyperhidrosis.

 Promote the consultation not the product